muqadask777-hub/assignment--css/readme.md

 ```
 ## Q3: What is the CSS Box Model?
 Explain each layer.
 ### Points Covered
- * **Which layer is the innermost?** The **Content** layer is the innermost part (where text or images live).
+ * **Which layer is the innermost?**

+   The **Content** layer is the absolute innermost part where text or images live.
- * **Padding is inside or outside the border?** Padding is **inside** the border.
+ * **Padding is inside or outside the border?**

+   Padding is **inside** the border.
 It adds space between the content and the border.
- * **What does margin: 0 auto do to a block element?** It sets the top/bottom margin to 0 and automatically divides the left/right margin equally.
-This **centers** the block element horizontally on the screen.
+ * **What does margin: 0 auto do to a block element?**

+   It sets the top/bottom margin to 0 and automatically divides the left/right margin equally.
+This **centers** the block element horizontally.
- * **With border-box, does width include padding?** Yes, when you use box-sizing: border-box, the padding and border are included inside the total width you set.
+ * **With border-box, does width include padding?**

+   Yes, when you use box-sizing: border-box, the padding and border are included inside the total width.
 ### Code Task
 ```css
 .box {